Integrated methane gas extraction facility and independent power plant

-Phase two will involve the installation of nine additional gensets with a combined capacity of 75MW, additional barges, gas extraction and treatment facilities, and submerged pipelines.
+The second phase will involve the installation of nine additional gensets with a combined capacity of 75MW, additional barges, gas extraction and treatment facilities as well as submerged pipelines.

-The project will mitigate the dangers associated with the release of CH4 and CO2 from the lake, and provide an environment-friendly and sustainable source of power generation.
-It will decrease the country’s use of diesel to generate electricity, reduce the electricity cost, and enable the country to achieve its target of reaching 563MW of installed power capacity by 2017.
+The project will mitigate the dangers associated with the release of CH₄ and CO₂ from the lake, as well as providing an environment-friendly and sustainable source of power generation.
+It will decrease the country’s use of diesel to generate electricity, reduce electricity costs and enable the country to achieve its target of reaching 563MW of installed power capacity by 2017.

 As of 2011, Rwanda has an electrification rate of just 9% and 68.4MW of installed capacity.
 The KivuWatt project will provide power to 30 village electricity systems.
 It is also expected to generate approximately 200 construction jobs and 60 permanent jobs.

-The output from phase one will be sold to Ruanda’s Energy, Water and Sanitation Authority (EWSA), under a 25-year power purchase agreement.
+The output from the first phase will be sold to Rwanda’s Energy, Water and Sanitation Authority (EWSA) under a 25-year power purchase agreement.

-In August 2011, a $91.5m loan for phase one was provided by Emerging Africa Infrastructure Fund (EAIF, $25m), FMO (the entrepreneurial development bank of the Netherlands, $31.5m), the African Development Bank ($25m) and the Belgian Development Bank ($10m).
+In August 2011, a $91.5m loan for the first phase was provided by Emerging Africa Infrastructure Fund (EAIF, $25m), FMO (the entrepreneurial development bank of the Netherlands, $31.5m), the African Development Bank ($25m) and the Belgian Development Bank ($10m).